GiYo-Mi02/GiYo-Mi02/README.md

 ---

 ### 🚀 Current Projects
-- 🖼 **Cultural Heritage Kiosk System** (Makati)
 - ⚙️ Automation tools for data entry + databases
-- 🧪 Experiments with wearable tech & smart augmented glasses
+- 🧪 Making a working system for the University

 ---